JohnVonNeumann/aws_dev_cert_prep/README.md

 * You can however edit the policies that are inside that role, these changes occur immediately.

 * If you delete the one and only role on your ec2 instance.
 You are fucked, you are looking at a terminate and new start.

+## CLI Commands for the Dev Exam

+* aws ec2 describe-instances
+> Instances available to us
+* aws ec2 describe-images
+> Images available to us to provision instances from
+* aws s3 ls
+> Lists all s3 buckets.
+* start-instances VS run-instances
+> aws ec2 start-instances is used to start, stopped instances
+> aws ec2 run-instances is used to boot new instances